-- 1. Through Accommodate, fill out the Test Room Booking form, for every quiz/exam you would like to take with the DSO.
+- 1. Through ACCOMMODATE, fill out the Test Room Booking form, for every quiz/exam you would like to take with Accessibility Services.
 Exams cannot start earlier than 9:00 am and must conclude by 4:00 pm.
-During summer months and holidays, please consult with the DSO prior to completing a test room booking.
+During summer months and holidays, please consult with Accessibility Services prior to completing a test room booking.
 All testing appointments are to be made at least 72 business hours in advance.
-As always, we recommend that you request to test with the DSO only if your professor cannot proctor the exam for you.
+As always, we recommend that you request to test with Accessibility Services only if your professor cannot proctor the exam for you.
 You DO NOT need to schedule a testing appointment if you are testing in class. - 2.
-Follow up with your professor to be sure your request was received in their SUNY WCC e-mail inbox.
+Follow up with your professor to be sure your request was received in their SUNY WCC e-mail

+- inbox.
 Be sure to speak/communicate with your professor, at an appropriate time, to discuss your accommodations.
-It is NOT necessary to disclose the nature of your disability. - 3.
-Report to the DSO, Lib G-51, at your scheduled testing time.
+Disclosing the nature of your disability is NOT necessary during this conversation. - 3.
+Report to Accessibility Services, LIB G-51, at your scheduled testing time.
 If you are late for an exam, the time will be deducted from the total testing time unless otherwise indicated in writing by the professor. - 4.
-Some accommodations may require additional time for coordination, such as Kurzweil, reader, scribe or ASL interpreter.
+Some accommodations may require additional time for coordination, such as Kurzweil (screen reader), scribe or ASL interpreter.
 Since these requests require time to implement, please do this at the beginning of the semester.